craftercms/docs/source/developers/projects/engine/api/script-sandbox-configuration.rst

 |

 It is recommended to keep the default configuration if possible.
-However, if a site requires access to one or more of the blacklisted expressions it is possible to override the configuration:
+However, if access to one or more of the blacklisted expressions is required, it is possible to override the blacklist configuration.
+Configuration is global and affects all scripts on the server.

 .. warning:: When you allow a script to make an insecure call you should make sure it can only be executed with known
              arguments and **never** with unverified user input.